AlexxNB/svelte-chota/docs_src/src/pages/components/icon.md

 ### Source

-A `src` property can be either *SVG-path*, *SVG sprite URL with symbol ID* or *SVG image URL*.
+A `src` property can be either an *SVG-path*, *SVG sprite URL with symbol ID* or *SVG image URL*.

-* *SVG-path* provided by many npm packages, for example you can use the [@mdi/js](https://www.npmjs.com/package/@mdi/js)  and choose amoung hundreds of material icons on  [materialdesignicons.com](https://materialdesignicons.com/).
+* *SVG-paths* are provided by many npm packages.
+For example you can use [@mdi/js](https://www.npmjs.com/package/@mdi/js) and choose from hundreds of material icons on [materialdesignicons.com](https://materialdesignicons.com/).
 Or you can use your own SVG-path.

-* *SVG sprite URL with symbol ID* is a path to the SVG-sprite with specified symbol name.
+* *SVG sprite URL with symbol ID* is a path to the SVG-sprite with a specified symbol name.
 There are a lot of tools to bundle many SVG-files in a single SVG-sprite.
-For example, you can look on [rollup-plugin-svg-icons](https://www.npmjs.com/package/rollup-plugin-svg-icons) package.
+For example, you can look at the [rollup-plugin-svg-icons](https://www.npmjs.com/package/rollup-plugin-svg-icons) package.

 * *SVG image's URL* is a path to an image which might be located in your assets or in any public libraries like [icongr.am](https://icongr.am/).